huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 - Map reads to the genome

 # STAR Index
+If using the same reference, the index step only needs to be done once.

 Tufts HPC hosts genome reference data from UCSC at the following location
 ```markdown
 /cluster/tufts/bio/data/genomes